Lizario's

 3. Meanwhile, beat cream cheese and caster sugar until smooth and creamy then fold in whipped cream.

 5. Pour half of the cream cheese mixture over the biscuit base.
 Top with half of the mangoes then cover with remaining cheesecake mixture.
-Refrigerate until firm.
+Refrigerate until set.

 6. Remove the cheesecake from fridge 15 minutes before serving.

 7. To make coulis, place mango, lime juice and sugar in a blender and pulse until smooth.
-Add a little water water to bring to pouring consistency.
+Add a little water to bring to pouring consistency, if necessary.
 Arrange the remaining sliced mango on top of cheesecake and drizzle with the mango coulis.

-8. Note - as mangoes can be expensive, I used 1 large can of sliced mangoes, drained, in the middle of the cheesecake and used 2 sliced fresh mangoes for the top.
-I used a small can of slice mangoes for the coulis.
-Enjoy!!
+As mangoes can be expensive, I used 1 large can of sliced mangoes, drained, in the middle of the cheesecake and used 2 sliced fresh mangoes for the top.
+I used a small can of sliced mangoes for the coulis.

 Picture